 What do you need to know about buying the right fishing rod?
 The answer is a lot more than most people think about.
 People pick up the rod and shake it to watch the flex.
 That does not tell you anything about the rod.
-Today’s fishing tackle is a high tech piece of fishing equipment.
+Today’s fishing tackle is a high-tech piece of fishing equipment.

 The first thing to understand is all the terms.
 These include action, power, length, and a few others.
-Then the components are a consideration, what handles, guides, and reel seats are the best.
+Then the components are a consideration, and what handles, guides, and reel seats are the best.
 Once you understand the terms the choice will be easier.

 Fishing Rod Blanks